llbit/chunky-docs/docs/headless.md

 completed.

-If you have rendered a scene for a while and just want to be able to create a snapshot without waiting for it to complete you can use the `--snapshot` command which takes the latest render dump and creates a snapshot from that:
+If you have rendered a scene for a while and just want to be able to create a snapshot without waiting for it to complete you can use the `-snapshot` command which takes the latest render dump and creates a snapshot from that:

-    chunky -render SceneName snapshot.png
+    chunky -snapshot SceneName snapshot.png

 The `snapshot.png` part of the command is the path to the Png file to create.